 - The trailer slows and stops.

-For starters, drivers must constantly fine tune the trailer brake controller for smoother stopping power across different driving conditions.
+For starters, drivers must constantly fine-tune the trailer brake controller for smoother stopping power across different driving conditions.
 In addition, over time and use, the electric brake magnets heat up and cool down.
-This repetition causes the magnet to lose some of it magnetic properties.
-This explains why trailer owners are always fine tuning the brake controller; it’s a chore to get the braking to feel correct.
+This repetition causes the magnet to lose some of its magnetic properties.
+This explains why trailer owners are always fine-tuning the brake controller; it’s a chore to get the braking to feel correct.
 In addition, as brake shoes wear out trailer owners must manually adjust those too.

 Finally, electric drum brakes have many moving parts, making the system more complex and expensive to maintain.
 Disc brakes, on the other hand, have one moving part.